 - Details of when and how to review the plan

-The overview of general duties of ships’ crew under SOPEP:
+General duties of ship’s crew under SOPEP:

 MASTER: He/she is overall in charge of any incident related to the oil spill and should informing the authorities about it.
 He/she needs to ensure all crew members are complying with the plan and records are maintained for the incident